ICRAR/daliuge/docs/dataflow.rst

   facilitated through :doc:`managers`, which are daemon processes managing deployed DROPs on designated resources.

-* Once an observation starts, Graph :ref:`graph.execution` is cascading down graph edges through either data DROPs that triggers its next consumers or application DROPs that produces its next outputs.
+* Once an observation starts, the graph :ref:`graph.execution` cascades down the graph edges through either data DROPs that triggers its next consumers or application DROPs that produces its next outputs.
 When all DROPs are in the **COMPLETED** state, some data DROPs are persistently preserved as Science Products by using an explicit persist consumer, which very likely will be specifically dedicated to a certain